edward-lucyszyn/edward-lucyszyn/README.md

 ---

-# My Projects / My Work
+# Some of my projects/ works

 ## Stochastic Finance Risk Modeling Project - Feb to Apr 2024 (see [here](https://github.com/edward-lucyszyn/portfolio-optimization))